Spike Team: Main characters

-Charismatic and bold, she never gives up and doesn't hesitate to help others, but is very proud.
+Charismatic and bold, only black player (of African-Jamaican heritage), she never gives up and doesn't hesitate to help others, but is very proud.
 Due to the difficult life she had, she thinks that nothing is free and disappointments are always ambush.
-After the death of her parents Eric and Isabel Arriaga, she grew up in the ghetto of Evertown with her grandmother Rina, her twin brother Julio and the eight-year-old brother Ramon: to help her family she dropped out of college, despite her intention to continue to study, and began working in one of Madame A's beauty farms as a cleaner.
+After the death of her parents Eric and Isabel Arriaga, she grew up in the poor, urban town of Evertown with her grandmother Rina, her twin brother Julio and the eight-year-old brother Ramon: to help her family she dropped out of college, despite her intention to continue to study, and began working in one of Madame A's beauty farms as a cleaner.
 In exchange for a scholarship, she agrees to enter the Spike Team, becoming the captain.
-She has a crush on Carlos and finds her gem, the ruby of Strength, in episode 23.
+She has a crush on Carlos and finds her gem, the ruby of Strength, but shown in episode 23.